openconfig/hercules/README.md

-# Hercules - vendor-independent interfaces for SDN switch platform
+# Hercules - vendor-independent interfaces for SDN switch platforms

-The Hercules project defines a common set of vendor-independent management and control interfaces for SDN switching platforms.
+The Hercules project defines a common set of vendor-independent management and control interfaces for SDN switches.

 This repository contains YANG modules that extend the base [OpenConfig](https://github.com/openconfig/public) model to define the